BerxJonas/BerxJonas.github.io/_pages/cv.md

 Service and leadership
 ======
-* Reviewer: Physica A, Entropy
+* Reviewer: Physica A, Entropy, Physical Review

 Teaching and Supervision
 ======